FGG100y/DS-Notes/treeBasedModels/TreeModels.md

 - features:

-  1 horizontal position of box;	 		9 mean y variance
+  1 horizontal position of box;
+  2 vertical position of box;
+  3 width of box;
+  4 height of box;
+  5 total number on pixels;
+  6 mean x of on pixels in box;
+  7 mean y of on pixels in box;
+  8 mean x variance;

+  9 mean y variance；

-  2 vertical position of box;				 10 mean x y correlation 3 width of box; 								   11 mean of x * x * y
+  10 mean x y correlation;

+  11 mean of x * x * y;

-  4 height of box;								   12 mean of x * y * y
+  12 mean of x * y * y;

-  5 total number on pixels;				  13 mean edge count left to right 6 mean x of on pixels in box;		    14 correlation of x-ege with y 7 mean y of on pixels in box;		    15 mean edge count bottom to top 8 mean x variance;							  16 correlation of y-ege with x
+  13 mean edge count left to right;

+  14 correlation of x-ege with y;

+  15 mean edge count bottom to top;

+  16 correlation of y-ege with x.

 - Feature Vector= (2; 1; 3; 1; 1; 8; 6; 6; 6; 6; 5; 9; 1; 7; 5; 10)
   Label = G